 Sub-phase Scope Status Design/CA/RI and Construction - Pump Station Potable Connection (6141/6651) Construction of potable suction and discharge piping to the emergency pump station, restructuring piping to permit surplusing of Chestnut Hill pump station site, elimination of potential cross connections with non-potable suction and discharge lines, reconstruction of the Shaft 7B PRV Station, upgrade of the Shaft 9A PRV station, rehabilitation of valves at Waban Hill Reservoir, and abandonment of the Ward Street Pumping Station and associated piping.
 Construction to provide potable low service suction to the new pump station and to restructure piping to permit surplusing of the historic pumping stations site.
 Completion of upgrades of facilities that also may be used during the Walnut Hill Water Treatment Plant startup at Shaft 7B, Shaft 9, and Ward Street.
 Completed Preliminary Engineering (6301) Provide preliminary design services for the rehabilitation and upgrade of facilities so that MWRA is able to operate the water system during normal conditions and specific emergency scenarios.
-Design/CA/RI and Construction - Emergency Pump Relocation (6503/6501) Relocation of the emergency pumping function and other minor facilities from the existing High and Low Service pump station buildings to a new 90-mgd underground pump station constructed adjacent to the Low Service building.
+Completed Design/CA/RI and Construction - Emergency Pump Relocation (6503/6501) Relocation of the emergency pumping function and other minor facilities from the existing High and Low Service pump station buildings to a new 90-mgd underground pump station constructed adjacent to the Low Service building.
 The relocation enables MWRA to surplus these historic buildings.
 The new pump station has the capacity to pump 90-mgd from the Sudbury Aqueduct/Chestnut Hill Reservoir to the Southern High Distribution System.
 Completed Boston Paving (6558) Payment(s) to the City of Boston for paving work provided.
 Completed BECo Emergency Pump Connection (6623) Payment to Boston Edison Company for installation of electrical service to meet special requirements.
 Completed Chestnut Hill Final Connections Design ESDC/REI and Construction (6995/6982) Chapter 30 and Chapter 149 final pipe connections.
-Future Equipment Pre- Purchase (6814) Demolition of Garages (6820) Demolition of garages prior to transfer of property to the Commonwealth, at request of state Department of Capital Asset Management.
+Future Equipment Pre- Purchase (6814) Valve pre-purchase to support potable connection construction so that the Chestnut Hill Pump Station site could be returned to the Commonwealth of Massachusetts as surplus property.
+Completed Demolition of Garages (6820) Demolition of garages prior to transfer of property to the Commonwealth, at request of state Department of Capital Asset Management.
 Completed Chestnut Hill Gatehouse No. 1 Repairs (7382) This project will provide structural stability of sub-structure of gatehouse which involves flowable fill and structural support walls.
-Future
+Active

-Total Budget Payments thru FY16 Remaining Balance FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$33,094 \$17,487 \$15,608 \$0 \$1,000 \$1,000 \$14,602 \$6
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$33,401 \$17,487 \$15,914 \$782 \$782 \$0 \$0 \$15,126

 Project Status as % is approximation based on project budget and expenditures.
-Chestnut Status 52.8% Hill Gatehouse Repairs is expected to commence in fall 2017.
-5/17
+Chestnut Status 52.4% Hill Gatehouse Repairs commenced in November 2017.
+12/17

-Project Cost Scheduled Completion Date FY14-18 Spending FY17 FY18 Chge.
-FY17 FY18 Chge.
-FY17 FY18 Chge. \$24,450 \$33,094 \$8,644 Jan-27 Dec-22 (61) mos. \$1,000 \$1,000 \$0
+Project Cost Scheduled Completion Date FY19-23 Spending FY18 FY19 Chge.
+FY18 FY19 Chge.
+FY18 FY19 Chge. \$33,094 \$33,401 \$307 Dec-22 Dec-27 60 mos. \$14,602 \$0 (\$14,602)